 Nominations for Annual Hall of Achievement Induction must be submitted for assessment by April each year.
 For more details on nominations, please contact the Old Scholars Coordinator on (03) 6274 6000 or firstname.lastname@example.org

-The now annual ceremony and ritual of induction is designed to inspire and engage, and allows the College community to honour and celebrate the achievements of our Old Scholars.
-Those honoured will encourage our students to achieve their potential and to contribute significantly to society in their lives.
+The now annual ceremony and ritual of induction is designed to inspire and engage, and allows the College community to honour and celebrate the achievements of our Old Scholars and encourage our students to contribute significantly to society in their lives.

 Old Scholars who have been inducted into the Hall of Achievements are: